HomeGuidesAPI ReferenceChangelog

 TRON uses an account model.
-The address is the unique identifier of an account, and a private key signature is required to operate an account.
-An account has many attributes, including TRX & TRC10 token balances, bandwidth, energy, Etc. An account can send transactions to increase or reduce its TRX or TRC10 token balances, deploy smart contracts, and trigger the smart contracts released by itself or others.
-All TRON accounts can apply to be Super Representatives or vote for the elected Super Representatives.
+The address of an account is the unique identifier for it, and a private key signature is required for operating the account.
+An account has many attributes, such as TRX & TRC10 token balances, Bandwidth amount, and Energy amount.
+An account can send transactions to increase or reduce its TRX or TRC10 token balances, deploy smart contracts, and trigger the smart contracts released by itself or others.
+All TRON accounts can apply to be Super Representatives (SRs) or vote for the elected SRs.
 Accounts are the basis of all activities on TRON.

-• General account - that is to say, externally-owned account, controlled by anyone with the private key
+• General account - externally-owned account, controlled by anyone with the corresponding private key.

-• Contract account - a smart contract deployed on the TRON network and controlled by code.
-No one owns the private key of the contract accounts.
+• Contract account - a smart contract deployed on the TRON network and controlled through the code.
+No one owns the private key of a contract account.

-• Receive, hold, and send TRX or tokens
+• Receive, hold, and send TRX or other tokens

 • Interact with deployed smart contracts

-This prevents malicious actors from broadcasting fake transactions because you can always verify the sender of a transaction.
+This can prevent malicious actors from broadcasting fake transactions because the sender of a transaction can always be verified.

 External Account Creation

-TRON’s key pair generation algorithm is exactly the same as that of Ethereum, which uses the elliptic curve digital signature algorithm ECDSA-secp256k1.
+TRON’s key pair generation algorithm is exactly the same as that of Ethereum, which uses the Elliptic Curve Digital Signature Algorithm (ECDSA) with secp256k1.
 The process of key pair generation is: First, generate a random private key, which consists of 64 hexadecimal characters.
-Then, a public key is generated from the private key according to the Elliptic Curve Digital Signature Algorithm.
-Finally, take the last 20 bytes of the Keccak-256 result of the public key and add 41 in front of the Hex format address.
+Then, a public key is generated from the private key according to the EDCSA.
+Finally, take the last 20 bytes of the Keccak-256 output of the public key and add 41 in front of the hex format address.

-In addition to the Hex format, the TRON network account address also has a Base58 format.
+In addition to the hex format, addresses on the TRON network also have a Base58 format.

 • Hex